Table of contentsClick link to navigate to the desired location

 });

-Working with Promises
+Working with Promise

-Promise has methods .then(), .catch(), and .finally() for handling results.
+Promise has the methods .then(), .catch(), and .finally() for handling the result.

 promise